VWS-Python/vws-python-mock/docs/source/contributing.rst

 This should avoid conflicts, but in theory the same credentials file may be run across two Pull Request builds.
 This may cause errors.

-How to set Travis CI secrets
+How to Set Travis CI Secrets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create environment variable files for secrets: